luismeyer95/alpine42/README.md

 $ brew install coreutils
 ```

-Clone the repository and add those two lines to your shell environment (~/.bashrc, ~/.zshrc...)
+Clone the repository and set the following variables in your shell env (~/.bashrc, ~/.zshrc...) so that ALPINE42_INSTALL is the path to this repository:

 ```
 export ALPINE42_INSTALL=$HOME/Desktop/alpine42